MatsJW/WifiApiExam/README.md

 ### 📥 Sample Data

-The application automatically imports WiFi usage data from the `wifi-usage-2025-04` directory on startup if the database is empty.
-Sample data files are already included in the repository under `WifiAPIExam/wifi-usage-2025-04/` with files like:
+Sample data files are **not** included in the repository by default.
+To test the application with sample data, you need to provide your own files in the `WifiAPIExam/wifi-usage-2025-04/` directory, following the naming format:

-- `2025-04_123896564.json`
-- `2025-04_678092675.json`
-- `2025-04_678345120.json`
-- And more...
+- `2025-04_{shipId}.json`

-These files contain sample WiFi usage data that will be imported into the database when the application first runs.
-If you're using Docker Compose, this import happens automatically during the container startup process.
+These files should contain WiFi usage data and will be imported into the database when the application first runs (if the database is empty).

-If you need to use your own data files, they should follow the naming format `2025-04_{shipId}.json` and be placed in the `wifi-usage-2025-04` directory.

 ### ⚙️ Configuration